Johnson Creek, Wisconsin

 Johnson Creek is a village in Jefferson County, Wisconsin, United States.
 The population was 3,318 at the 2020 census.
 The village is approximately halfway between Milwaukee and Madison, at the intersection of Wisconsin Highway 26 and Interstate 94.

 History

 The first two settlers were Charles Goodhue and Timothy Johnson, the latter of whom also founded nearby Watertown.
-While sometimes called Belleville, this caused it to be confused with another Belleville, Wisconsin, and the post office has always been named Johnson Creek.
-The village took its name from its location on Johnson Creek.
+The creek was named for Timothy Johnson, the first settler on the creek.
+The station was first called Belleville up until 1872, this caused it to be confused with another Belleville, Wisconsin.
+The post office has always been named Johnson Creek and in 1872 it was found that priority of settlement should be given to Mr. Johnson, and hence the name was changed to honor him.
+Johnson Creek.

 Johnson Creek was founded where the Union Pacific railroad crosses Johnson Creek just above where the stream empties into the Rock River.
 The Union Pacific spur currently runs from Fort Atkinson to Clyman Junction.
 The economy is now more dependent on Interstate 94.
 A large outlet mall shopping complex was built in 1998 to capitalize on this traffic.
 The once famous hotel and supper club, The Gobbler, was in Johnson Creek.